eea/eea.rancher.catalog/templates/webq/README.md

 </pre>

 - When all properties are set, uncheck box "Start services after creating" and press "Launch".
-- Start the services of the stack one by one in the order they appear from bottom to top.
+- Start the services of the stack one by one.
 The service debug is only created for "webformsbdr" stack and is not needed for the application to startup.
+The service webqproddb needs to start before appl service.
 - After starting service webqproddb and before starting appl service, in the container of webqproddb select "Execute Shell" and run following commands:
 <pre>
 $ mysql -u root -p